kosua20/herebedragons/README.md

 > Hic sunt dracones.

 This repository contains multiple implementations of the same 3D scene, using different APIs and frameworks on various platforms.
 The goal is to provide a comparison between multiple rendering methods.
 This is inherently biased due to the variety of algorithms used and available CPU/GPU configurations, but can hopefully still provide interesting insights on 3D rendering.
-You can check a video of all current versions runnning [here (Youtube)](https://www.youtube.com/watch?v=Bbpu34S2bSI)
+You can check a video of most versions runnning [here (Youtube)](https://www.youtube.com/watch?v=Bbpu34S2bSI)

 ![](image.png)